meodai/poline/README.md

 color palette generator mico-lib

-> "Poline" is a mystical color palette generator, shrouded in mystery.
-It does
-> not rely on the science of color, but rather is crafted to enchant the eye.
-> It weaves lines of magic between anchors, using the ancient knowledge of
-> polar coordinates.
-It is a tool for the modern generative sorcerer, and a
-> delight for the eye.
+> "Poline" is an enigmatic color palette generator, that harnesses the mystical witchcraft of polar coordinates.
+Its methodology, defying conventional color science, is steeped in the esoteric knowledge of the early 20th century.
+This magical technology defies explanation, drawing lines between anchors to produce visually striking and otherworldly palettes.
+It is an indispensable tool for the modern generative sorcerer, and a delight for the eye.